 A correct application of the HMDS treatment before spin-coating will insure proper adhesion of the photoresist of the wafer (sillicon, glass).

 The simple “droplet test” on the wafer will indicate if the HMDS treatment is effective.
 A quick video tutorial can be seen here:

 Additionaly, the quality of the HMDS treatment can be controlled more accurately using the Krüss DSA-30E contact angle measurement system.
 After HMDS application, contact angle values between 65° and 75° are expected.
 Angles < 65° indicate that the HMDS bubbler should be refilled.
 Angles > 80° are measured after refilling.

-The ACS200 Gen 3 automatic coating system in Zone 1 has a built-in HMDS hotplate module.
-For other coating equipments, please use the standalone HMDS primer systems listed here :
+The ACS200 Gen 3 automatic coating system in Zone 1 and the Clear Track ACT8 in Z5 have a built-in HMDS hotplate module.
+For other coating equipments, please use the standalone HMDS primer systems listed here:

 Rework of HMDS-treated wafers:

 If you want to remove (strip, rework) the photoresist, use Remover 1165 (Z2 – UFT Remover) or SVC-14 (Z13 – Arias Solvent Wet Bench). !
 Note that the standard solvent-based strippers (Remover 1165 [NMP], SVC-14 [DMSO], acetone, IPA) will not dissolve the HMDS monolayer !
 To completely remove the HMDS monolayer and clean the surface, either perform an O2 plasma treatment or a short dummy development of the wafers using a standard developer (e.g. 30 sec. in AZ 400K).
 Alternatively, you can dissolve both the photoresist and the HMDS monolayer using alkaline solution based strippers such as Technistrip P1316.